jhudsl/jhur/README.md

 # jhur Package:

 The goal of `jhur` is to provide accompanying functions for the Introduction to R class at Johns Hopkins.
+We have moved away from this in teaching the course, as we found it was better for students to practice importing data.

 ## Installation